Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 If they _kill_ Oddie in the course of breaking into his office, they should still be able to retrieve the names from his notes, but returning home becomes harder.
 It's Plane Shift or nothing.

-## Choice 2: How about No?

-Jackdaw, if she was rescued, still remembers the name of the five Board families, though she doesn't know any of the additional information.
-While the party is unlikely to decipher the Kintargo Contract on their own most of the information they absolutely must know to proceed can be had from the plain text reading.
-They don't really need to know the penalty for invading without permission will destroy Cheliax - they just need to know that it's severe, and that's in the plain text.

-So a party who absolutely refuses to deal with devils could just ask Jackdaw and proceed with the plan without knowing the whole context.

-You do technically miss out on that big chunk of XP, which I guess is the main reason why the book wants you to take the other choice.
-A generous GM might just give it to the PCs anyway, possibly later on as part of the story reward for ratifying a mayor.

 ## Next Time On "Let's Read Hell's Rebels!"